Anubix069/Portfolio-Projects/Project-3/README.md

 ## 📊 Data Analysis
-Top Categories: Exploration of the highest-rated book categories
+**Top Categories**: Exploration of the highest-rated book categories

-Price Distribution: Categorizing books into price ranges
+**Price Distribution**: Categorizing books into price ranges

-Rating Distribution: Analyzing the distribution of book ratings on the platform
+**Rating Distribution**: Analyzing the distribution of book ratings on the platform

-Book Title Analysis: Extracting and visualizing the most frequent words in book titles
+**Book Title Analysi**: Extracting and visualizing the most frequent words in book titles